joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/06/arts/jillian-sackler-dead.html

 **Ex-Police Chief and Convicted Killer Who Escaped Is Caught Near Arkansas Prison**\
-`Grant Hardin, who came to be known as the “Devil in the Ozarks,” was captured on Friday, nearly two weeks after his May 25 escape from a maximum-security prison.`\
+`Grant Hardin, who came to be known as the “Devil in the Ozarks,” was captured on Friday, nearly two weeks after his May 25 escape from a high-security prison.`\
 https://nytimes.com/2025/06/06/us/devil-in-the-ozarks-captured-arkansas.html

 **Trump Has Options to Punish Musk Even if His Federal Contracts Continue**\